soumib13/customer-sample/README.md

-# Akka Workshop — training sample
+# Akka Workshop - Training sample

 Companion sample project for a **five-day Akka SDK developer training**.
-Each day is a self-contained deck with a matching git branch (or two) — clone, `git checkout` your current day's branch, and code along.
+Each day is a self-contained deck with a matching git branch (or two).
+Clone, `git checkout` your current day's branch, and code along.

 The track composes flexibly: run **Day 1 alone as a 3-hour intro**, **Days 1–2